jeeyo/battleship-p2p/README.md

 - 🌊 **Interactive Ship Placement**: Click to place and rotate ships with visual validation
 - 📊 **Game Statistics**: Track shots fired and ships remaining
 - ⚡ **Flexible Ship Placement**: Ships can be placed adjacent to each other for strategic positioning
+- 📱 **PWA Support**: Installable as a Progressive Web App for offline access

 ## Technology Stack